 Seconds later, our pediatrician friend on the other end of the phone directed us to get fluids into Esther.
 Now the puzzle pieces came together in my mind – her two-day virus with little or no food intake, combined with the road trip and her still-full sippy cup, Esther’s little body was reacting to a classic case of dehydration.

 At times I feel a little like Esther did that day.
 Not with physical dehydration, but in an emotional and spiritual sense I come to a place of exhaustion and lethargy, drained of the Spirit’s overflowing fluid and hydration.
-It’s amazing how much we need water – – for restoration and energy and health.
+It’s amazing how much we need water – Living water – for restoration and energy and health.
 And hope.
 And yet we forget or simply don’t take time to stop and drink from the vast, accessible well of God’s living water.
 New Testament history describes how Christ routinely went away to be alone with His Father, separating himself from crowds and people and important going-ons to refuel and re-hydrate and restore his spirit.

 Interesting, there’s a Watermark Hotel in San Antonio on the Riverwalk whose slogan reads, “Let the power of the water flow through you.”
 I love that.
 I love the reminder of water and it’s power.
 And that we need it flowing through us.
 And that by simply getting away and alone with our Father, He will overflow and refill and refuel us.

 Back to that day in San Antonio.
 After consulting our friend we immediately put a bottle of water with a straw to Esther’s lips and she drank a few timid sips.
 A couple more sips, and she raised her head.
 A few more, and her face recovered its color and her eyes their shine.
 Eight ounces and an hour later, little Essie was back.
 And much to our quiet car’s delight, so were the missing Baa Baa Black Sheep and All The Children of the World.